maxadamo/galera-wizard/README.md

 ==================

 - Percona XtraBackup has a couple of bugs.
 The bug affecting this script is the following: if you have /var/lib/mysql/lost+found the script will crash.
-To workaround the issue you may use incron to re-asssign the directory to mysq:mysql.
-You can even delete lost+found but it will be created again during the boot.
+To workaround the issue you may use incron to re-asssign the directory to mysq:mysql (or you can even delete lost+found, but it will be created again during the boot).
 Here is the bug: https://bugs.launchpad.net/percona-xtrabackup/+bug/1272329

 Prerequisites: